May 1998 Indonesia riots

-The May 1998 Indonesia riots (Kerusuhan Mei 1998), also known colloquially as the 1998 tragedy (Tragedi 1998) or simply the 98 event (Peristiwa 98), were incidents of mass violence and civil unrest in Indonesia, many of which targeted the country's ethnic Chinese population.
-The events were mainly in the cities of Medan, Jakarta, and Surakarta, with smaller incidents in other parts of Indonesia.
+The May 1998 Indonesia riots (Kerusuhan Mei 1998), also known colloquially as the 1998 tragedy (Tragedi 1998) or simply the 98 event (Peristiwa 98), were incidents of riots and civil unrest in Indonesia, many of which targeted the country's ethnic Chinese population.
+The events were mainly in the cities of Jakarta, Medan, Surakarta, Palembang, and Surabaya with smaller incidents in other parts of Indonesia.

 Under the President Suharto regime, there had been widespread and systematic discrimination against ethnic Chinese in Indonesia.
-The riots were triggered by corruption, economic problems, including food shortages and mass unemployment.
+The riots were triggered by corruption and economic problems, including food shortages and mass unemployment.
 It eventually led to the resignation of President Suharto and the fall of the New Order government, which had been in power for 32 years and was heavily backed by Western powers such as the United States.
 The main targets of the violence were ethnic Chinese Indonesians, but most of the casualties were caused by a massive fire and occurred among looters.

 It was estimated that more than 1,000 people died in the riots.
 At least 168 cases of rape were reported, and material damage was valued at more than Rp3.1 trillion (US$260 million).
 As of 2010, legal proceedings regarding the riots were stalled and not completed.